 Prince Edward Island is another easy detour for your Toronto to Nova Scotia drive.
 Which is great news, since it’s arguably one of the most cherished of all Canadian provinces!

 From Moncton, take Highway 15 until it connects with Highway 16.
 You’ll soon be on the 8-mile Confederation Bridge, which is an experience itself!
 It’s free to travel to PEI, but you’ll pay when you leave (whether via the bridge or ferry).

 PEI’s shoreline is only 1,100 km and easily seen in three relaxing day-trips from Charlottetown.
 Or, just hit the highlights in one day.

 PEI highlights include lots of incredible seafood, strolling red-sand beaches and giving tribute to Anne of Green Gables.
 And all of these are along the north shore!
 In Charlottetown, explore shops and pubs on Victoria Row and the waterfront.
 And stop at the Province House National Historic Site, which is where the 1864 Charlottetown Conference was held.

 When leaving PEI, don’t back-track to Confederation Bridge.
-Instead, head east to the Wood Islands ferry and take the 1-hour trip to Pictou NS.
+Instead, head east to the Wood Islands ferry and take the 1-hour trip to Pictou Nova Scotia.
 Find ferry details at PEIferry.com.

 Stop 3: SOUTH SHORE Nova Scotia

-Where to STOP on your South Shore road trip near Halifax:
+Where to STOP on your South Shore drive near Halifax: